18F/handbook/_pages/getting-started/equipment.md

 - Change the phone's passcode.
 The new code should be known only to you.

 - **Activate [Find My iPhone](https://support.apple.com/kb/PH2697?locale=en_US).** If you're on an Android phone, activate [Android Device Manager](https://www.google.com/android/devicemanager).

+- **You are responsible for applying software updates.** When you receive a notification that an update is available, you should apply the update as soon as possible.

 - After GSA IT provisions your phone, set up two-factor verification:
   - If you don't have access to [HR Links]({{site.baseurl}}/getting-started/classes/gsa-internal-tools/#hr-links), email [hspd12.security@gsa.gov](mailto:hspd12.security@gsa.gov) and ask them to add your work cell phone number (which you may or may not have) and your personal cell phone number to your GSA Credential and Identity Management System (GCIMS) profile.